 Install the bash Executable

-We will first install bash and then update /etc/shells
+First install bash and then update /etc/shells

 $ brew install bash